 where $i\,{\in}\,(x,y,x)$ and $b_i$ is the dimensionless scaling parameter of the BEC's Thomas-Fermi radius in the $i$-th direction.
+The spin-polarized fermions are a collisionless gas~\cite{DeMarco1999}, which in a purely harmonic trap has its lowest parametric resonance for motion along the y-axis at $2\omega_y^{\text{F}}$.
 The energy and spectral width of the fermions' spectral response is obtained using a fit to a phenomenological function~\cite{Supplement} (see Fig.~\ref{fig:schematic}c).
 The broad fan below $2\omega_y^{\text{F}}$ visible in the fermionic response (Fig.~\ref{fig:schematic}b) arises from strong driving in an anharmonic trap~\cite{Supplement}.

 Fig.~\ref{fig:collective1} shows a selection of the bosons' and fermions' spectral response for various interspecies coupling strengths.
-The resonances of the BEC are in all cases well described by the hydrodynamic scaling ansatz from Eq.~\ref{eqn:scalingB}.
-The BEC spectrogram remains unaffected by the interactions with the fermionic impurities because the Fermi gas is much more dilute.
-By contrast, the response of the Fermi gas shows a strong dependence on the interspecies coupling strength.
+The resonances of the BEC are always well described by the hydrodynamic scaling ansatz from Eq.~\ref{eqn:scalingB}.
+The BEC spectrogram is unaffected by interactions with the much more dilute gas of fermionic impurities.
+By contrast, the response of the fermions shows a strong dependence on the interspecies coupling strength.
 At weak couplings, the collisionless mode of the fermions shifts linearly with $a_\text{BF}$.
-With increasing attractive interactions strengths, the fermionic response changes drastically, revealing two additional modes in the their spectral response that coincide with the BEC's hydrodynamic superfluid modes at $2\omega_\perp^{\text{B}}$ and $\sqrt{2}\omega_\perp^{\text{B}}$.
+With increasing interactions strengths, the fermionic response changes drastically, revealing two additional modes in the their spectral response that coincide with the BEC's hydrodynamic superfluid modes at $2\omega_\perp^{\text{B}}$ and $\sqrt{2}\omega_\perp^{\text{B}}$.
 All three modes are spectrally well resolved and show no broadening beyond the Fourier limit, in contrast to the broadened profiles that would arise from momentum-relaxing collisions~\cite{Supplement}.
-This is remarkable, given that the mean-free path for collisions changes from infinity at zero interaction strength to $l_{\rm mfp} = (4\pi a_\mathrm{BF}^2n_\mathrm{B})^{-1}\,\sim \,0.6\,\mu$m at the strongest measured interactions, so much shorter than the radial system size $L\sim 10\,\mu$m.
-A thermal mixture would thus cross over from collisionless to collisionally hydrodynamic behavior, through an intermediate regime of strong damping.
-Here, instead, the fermions continue to flow through the condensate without dissipation, and, for the strongest interactions, even ``copy'' the BEC's superfluid collective modes, not unlike dye particles in water.
+This is remarkable, given that the mean-free path for collisions changes from infinity at zero interaction strength to $l_{\rm mfp} = (4\pi a_\mathrm{BF}^2n_\mathrm{B})^{-1}\,\sim \,0.6\,\mu$m at the strongest measured interactions, much shorter than the radial system size $L\sim 10\,\mu$m.
+A thermal mixture would thus cross over from collisionless to collisionally hydrodynamic behavior through an intermediate regime of strong damping.
+Here, instead, the fermions remain collisionless with the condensed bosons, and, for the strongest interactions, even ``copy'' the BEC's superfluid collective modes, not unlike dye particles in water.